VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/perc.md

 ## Your Standard Drum Kit

-I mentioned right at the start that there're a huge range of common percussion instruments.
+I mentioned right at the start that there are a huge range of common percussion instruments.
 There's anything from the hexagonal drums on the giant drum sets of the 1980's to the marching drums you see played on the field.
-While there's no rules in music and I'm a huge fan of doing things in new and original ways, it still helps to have an idea of which of these drums sounds are most commonly used together.
+While there are no rules in music and I'm a huge fan of doing things in new and original ways, it still helps to have an idea of which of these drums sounds are most commonly used together.

-When you think of drums, you *probably* think of the standard acoustic drum kit like is portrayed in that Wikipedia screenshot from the beginning, so let's start by breaking that down into it's parts.
-As we're going though this, keep in mind it's more the musical position that matters than the specific way that sound is produced, or as my friend [Neurotypique](https://www.youtube.com/channel/UC4oBI5piGMznFMZdtEC0FhA) put it:
+When you think of drums, you *probably* think of the standard acoustic drum kit like is portrayed in that Wikipedia screenshot from the beginning, so let's start by breaking that down into its parts.
+As we're going through this, keep in mind it's more the musical position that matters than the specific way that sound is produced, or as my friend [Neurotypique](https://www.youtube.com/channel/UC4oBI5piGMznFMZdtEC0FhA) put it:

 {{< quote "Neurotypique" >}}

 The important part about breaking down a "kit" is that a snare is everything with approximately the same harmonic content but also that you use like a snare.
-Any burst of mid hi frequency on expected snare hits can be the snare really
+Any burst of mid-hi frequency on expected snare hits can be the snare really

 {{< /quote >}}

 * **Bass Drum + Pedal**
   {{< columns >}}

 This is the Big Ol' drum on the floor, the one that often has the band's logo on it.
-Sometimes it's called the Kick Drum, and it's usally hit with a beater pedal.
+Sometimes it's called the Kick Drum, and it's usually hit with a beater pedal.

 This is the main drum everyone obsesses over, because it's (usually) the one that people are going to tap along to and sets the tempo of the track.